 Current Sign-up Bonus For New Accounts

-American Express has been bumping up the sign-up incentive for the Starwood card once a year recently, so now is a good time to apply if you don’t already have the card.
+American Express has been changing the sign-up incentive for the Starwood card once a year recently, so now is a good time to apply if you don’t already have the card.
 They are giving out up to 25,000 bonus Starpoints – 10,000 bonus Starpoints with your first purchase and another 15,000 points when you spend $5,000 within 6 months.
 The required spending in the past has been as high as $15,000, and the total bonus has been as low as 10,000 Starpoints.
 The annual fee is waived during the first year, then $65 a year after that.

 Starwood Points Convert Easily to Frequent Flier Miles